wp-plugins/latest-news-ticker/readme.txt

 ﻿=== Latest News Ticker for WordPress ===
-Contributors: ShaneJones
+Contributors: ShaneJones, peadig
 Donate link:http://www.latestnewsticker.com
 Tags: ticker, footed plugin, latest posts, posts Requires at least: 3.3
 Tested up to: 3.4
-Stable tag: 1.34
+Stable tag: 1.35

 Latest news ticker lets you have a ticker on the bottom of your site showing the latest posts.
 Imagine breaking news for your blog...